Star Trek (1979 pinball): Star Ship

 Star Ship was designed by a different designer at Bally and included an image resembling the Enterprise on the backglass.
 This designer, Greg Kmiec, had just designed two of the earliest Bally licensed games, Wizard, and Capt.
 Fantastic both inspired by Tommy.
 When the Star Trek license went to Gary Gayton's design, Star Ship never went into production and was rethemed as Supersonic, with artwork based on Concorde.

 Reception

 Roger Sharpe reviewed the machine in Play Meter, rating it at 3.5/4 praising the artwork and noting that its a tough game to beat.

 Starlog briefly covered the game in their July 1979 issue, and in the following Star Trek special issue ran a competition to design a backglass and win a Bally Star Trek pinball machine.

+Pinball Player found it to be a colourful and good game, praising a shot which could send the ball back to the plunger to collect a bonus score.

+The game was the second highest selling post-war Bally pinball machine up to 1979.

 Legacy

 Three further pinball tables were released based on Star Trek licenses, including Star Trek: The Next Generation in 1993.

 The table was used in Rammstein's "Amerika" 2004 music video with the band playing it on the "moon".